 WEIGHT.
 The Fujifilm X gear weighs ~ 1/2 of what the Canon & Nikon gear does.
 This matters when carrying two cameras plus extra lenses for 8-12 hours.
 I’ve discovered some other benefits too: I think Fuji’s AWB, highlight-holding, and detail are superior.
 I also have come to love the WYSIWYG electronic viewfinder, big manual dials, and the articulating lcd screen.
 It’s a great system and I’m very happy using it.

 Are there drawbacks?

-The new XT-2 addressed what, for me, was the biggest mirrorless camera drawback: AF (auto focus).
-The New AF is superior to my old 5D mark 3 DSLRs in bright situations, about on par with in medium light, but still struggles in the dark.
-In very low light mirrorless cameras are going to lose to a pro DSLR.
-I think the XT-2 is better at this than other mirrorless cameras but still has a way to go.
-XT-2 has additional improvements over other mirrorless cameras too: less EVF lag, 512000 iso, 11fps, AF selection nub, dual card slots, more detail, 24mp, and more.
+The new XT-2 addressed the biggest mirrorless camera drawback: AF (auto focus).
+The New AF is superior to my old 5D mark 3 DSLRs in bright situations but still struggles in the dark.
+I think the XT-2 is better in the dark than other mirrorless cameras but still has a way to go.
+You can easily solve the AF issue in extremely low-light conditions by putting up one little LED video light.
+XT-2 has additional improvements over other mirrorless cameras too: less EVF lag, 512000 iso, 11fps, AF selection nub, dual card slots, more detail, 24mp, etc.

 Does anyone question you are using a professional camera?